Latin name: Coriandrum sativum

 Believed to have originated in the Mediterranean, Cilantro expanded throughout Asia and into Europe.
 Early texts such as the Bible and Arabian Nights refer to Cilantro, and it was one of the first herbs brought to the New World.

 Cilantro has a bright, floral-citrus flavor and is from the same family as celery and carrots.
 It contains high levels of carotenoids, which are an antioxidant and protect cells from free radicals.
 Cilantro has a high level of vitamin A, which is good for the immune system, vision, and children's physical development.
+To some people, Cilantro tastes "soapy" instead of citrusy due to a shared genetic difference in how they smell and taste the herb.

 Cilantro leaves and tender stems are great for adding a punch of fresh flavor to almost any dish.
 It is especially prevalent in South American and Asian cuisines.
 Try adding Cilantro to salads, salsas, rice dishes, or stir-fries.
 The plant's flavor can intensify when flowers grow, which are edible.
 Cilantro seeds, known as coriander, are also edible and delicious in dishes whole or ground.